diffbot/knowledge-net/README.md

 ## Getting Started

 The training set is available at `train.json`.
+Each document contains a number of _passages_.
+A passage represents a sentence considered for annotation.
 Here is an example document:

 ```json
 {